Students choose their programs of study from Towson University’s academic colleges:

 College of Fine Arts and Communication

 Recognized as a center for arts, media and communication in Maryland, the College of Fine Arts and Communication educates talented individuals to pursue careers in the arts, media and communication.
 Additionally, the college offers all TU students the opportunity to participate in both academic and artistic experiences in these areas.

 Because the creative process involves close dialogue between teacher and student, programs are structured to allow for individual attention.
 All programs provide a broad liberal education as well as specialized professional training.

-TU holds national accreditation for several programs in the college: the National Association of Schools of Dance for the B.F.A. degree programs in dance; the National Association of Schools of Music for the degree programs in music; the National Association of Schools of Theatre for the degree programs in theatre arts; and the National Council for Accreditation of Teacher Education for the teacher certification programs in art education, dance education and music education.
+TU holds national accreditation for several programs in the college: the National Association of Schools of Dance for the B.F.A. degree program in dance; the National Association of Schools of Music for the degree programs in music; the National Association of Schools of Theatre for the degree programs in theatre arts; and the Council for Accreditation of Educator Preparation (CAEP) for the teacher certification programs in art education, dance education, and music education.

 College of Health Professions

-The departments of the College of Health Professions have the common goal of preparing students to provide health and sport-related services designed to improve the quality of life.
-The college is composed of the departments of Audiology, Speech-Language Pathology, Health Sciences, Kinesiology, Nursing, and Occupational Therapy and Occupational Science.
-Graduates of the baccalaureate programs in Athletic Training and Nursing, and the combined B.S.
-Occupation and Well-Being/M.S.
-Occupational Therapy are eligible to sit for their respective certification examinations.
+The departments of the College of Health Professions have the common goal of preparing students to provide health and wellness-related services designed to improve the quality of life.
+The College is comprised of the departments of Health Sciences, Kinesiology, Nursing, Occupational Therapy and Occupational Science, and Speech-Language Pathology and Audiology.
+Graduates of professional entry to practice programs are eligible to sit for their respective licensure or certification examinations.

-A major in the College of Health Professions can prepare students for one of many health care and sport-related careers.
-Some examples include nursing, occupational therapy, speech-language pathology, community health, health care management, gerontology, athletic training, physical education, exercise science and sport management.
+A major in the College of Health Professions can prepare students for one of many health care and wellness-related careers.
+Some examples include nursing, occupational therapy, speech-language pathology, public health, health care management, gerontology, athletic training, physical education, exercise science, and sport management.